dt-robertjahn/keptn-project-gen/README.md

     --task3 updateJira
 ```

+## Generated file notes

+* `shipyard.yaml` - if the `evaluation` task was specified, the `evaluation` task properties is set to `timeframe: "5m"`
+* `dynatrace.conf.yaml` - set to dashboard `query` with default built in keptn tags and variables.
+See [dynatrace-service Docs](https://github.com/keptn-contrib/dynatrace-service/blob/master/documentation/dynatrace-conf-yaml-file.md#attach-rules-for-connecting-dynatrace-entities-with-events-attachrules) for more details and options
+* `task.finished.json` - JSON has placeholders for `shkeptncontext` and `triggeredid`.
+JSON also generates an attribute with a dummy attribute to send back data to the sequence.

 # Use project files

 The `generate-files.py` script generates files put into the `gen/project` subfolder and it shows some command you can cut-n-paste as shown in the example below: